Senior Leadership Team

 Chief Executive Officer

-Rob Jahoda is an experienced Third Sector leader and Chief Executive who is passionate about equal rights, opportunities and inclusion for people with learning disabilities.
+Rob Jahoda is an experienced Third Sector Leader and Chief Executive who is passionate about equal rights, opportunities and inclusion for people with learning disabilities.
 Rob has cross sector experience having worked in senior roles with people experiencing homelessness, learning disability services and housing.
-Rob’s original involvement with St Joseph’s Services began in 2012 as a member of the board of advisors and in 2015 Rob was invited to join the board of Trustees.
+Rob’s original involvement with St Joseph’s Services began in 2012 as a member of the Board of Advisors and in 2015 Rob was invited to join the Board of Trustees.
 Rob recused himself from the board to enable him to apply for the role of Chief Executive and was appointed to post in March 2016 – his dream job!
-When asked about St Joseph’s Rob says
+When asked about St Joseph’s Rob says:

 ‘St Joseph’s puts the people we support at the heart of everything that we do, we exist to ensure that everyone we support lives happy healthy and fulfilling lives as active members of the community.
 Within St Joseph’s the voices of the people who are supported by us are heard at all levels of the organisation and our model of inclusion ensures that the people have choice and control over their lives, services and support.
 We are lucky at St Joseph’s to have such a professional, committed and motivated workforce who live our Vincentian Values.
 I’m proud to be a part of St Joseph’s and to support our continued development and positive impact in people’s lives.’